CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 **ExecuteUpdate** and **ExecuteDelete** are powerful **bulk processing methods** introduced in **EF Core 7**, offering **high-performance updates and deletions** at the database level.
 By avoiding unnecessary entity tracking, these methods significantly reduce **memory usage** and **database round trips**, making them ideal for **large-scale** data modifications.
 Use them wisely to **improve efficiency** while ensuring **data integrity** in your .NET applications. 🚀

 ---
-# 🚀 Delete Operation vs. ExecuteDelete Operation in .NET Development: A Comprehensive Guide
+# 🚀 Delete Operation vs. ExecuteDelete Operation in .NET Development
 ## 📌 Introduction
 In .NET development, particularly when using **Entity Framework Core (EF Core)**, deleting records efficiently is crucial for maintaining application performance and data integrity.
 With EF Core 7, a new method called **`ExecuteDelete()`** was introduced, allowing bulk deletion without loading entities into memory.
 This document provides an in-depth comparison between traditional delete operations (`Remove()` / `RemoveRange()`) and `ExecuteDelete()`, covering their characteristics, use cases, and best practices.
 ## 1. Overview